Tourism in Bosnia and Herzegovina: Bosanska Krajina

 Prijedor is located on the river Sana and known for its Catholic, Orthodox Christian and Islamic heritage.
 Historic buildings from the Ottoman and Austrian-Hungarian periods are a feature of the urban landscape.
 Most known is the old Ottoman houses in the old city and the old city Mosque from the 15th century.
-The city underwent extensive renovation between 2006–2009.
+The city underwent extensive renovation between 2006 and 2009.

 Within Prijedor municipality is also Kozara National Park that was proclaimed a protected national forest in 1967 by Josip Broz Tito.
 It is situated between the rivers Una, Sava, Sana and Vrbas, in BiH.
 These 33.75 square kilometers of dense forest and hilly meadows have earned the nickname 'Green Beauty of Krajina'.

 Kozara is a popular hunting ground, with a large 180 square kilometers area of the park open to regulated hunting of deer, pheasants, foxes, boars, hares and ducks.

 A smaller part of the park is designated for nature lovers.
 Walking, hiking, biking and herb picking are among the many activities in Kozara.

 Jajce was first built in the 14th century and served as the capital of the independent Bosnian kingdom during its time.
 The town has gates as fortifications, as well as a castle with walls which lead to the various gates around the town.
 Skenderbeg Mihajlović besieged Jajce in 1501, but without success because he was defeated by Ivaniš Korvin assisted by Zrinski, Frankopan, Karlović and Cubor.
 When the Bosnian kingdom fell to the Ottoman Empire in 1463, Jajce was taken by the Ottomans but was retaken next year by Hungarian King Matthias Corvinus.
 About 10–20 kilometres from the Jajce lies the Komotin Castle and town area which is older but smaller than Jajce.
 It is believed the town of Jajce was previously Komotin but was moved after the black death.